JeffKnowlesJr/jeff-content/docs/AMPLIFY_IAM_POLICY.md

 ## Implementation Steps

-1. **Create a Custom IAM Role for Amplify**:
+1. **Update the Existing IAM Role for Amplify**:

    - Go to the AWS IAM console
-   - Create a new role named `jeff-content-amplify-role`
+   - Find the existing role named `jeff-content-amplify-role`
-   - Select "AWS service" as the trusted entity type
-   - Select "Amplify" as the use case
+   - Go to the "Permissions" tab
+   - Find the existing policy and click "Edit"
-   - Attach the policy document above as a custom policy
+   - Replace the policy document with the one above

-2. **Attach the Role to the Amplify App**:

-   - Go to the AWS Amplify console
-   - Select your app
-   - Go to "App settings" > "Access control"
-   - Select "Custom IAM role"
-   - Choose the `jeff-content-amplify-role` you created
+   - Save the changes

-3. **Verify the Configuration**:
+2. **Verify the Configuration**:
-   - After attaching the role, redeploy your app
+   - After updating the policy, redeploy your app
    - Test the contact form to ensure it can write to DynamoDB

 ## Troubleshooting